'They're killing us,' Texas residents say of Trump rollbacks - KVIA

 “Maintaining public health and enforcing existing environmental protections is of the upmost importance to EPA,” agency spokeswoman Andrea Woods said by email.
 “This administration’s deregulatory efforts are focused on rooting out inefficiencies, not paring back protections for any sector of society.”

+But environmentalists call the EPA’s waiver during the coronavirus crisis the latest in a series of alarming moves.

+“Traditionally less data and enforcement has never added up to cleaner air, water or land for communities of color and lower wealth communities,” said Mustafa Santiago Ali, head of the EPA environmental justice office under President Barack Obama.

-On the Texas Gulf Coast, African Americans under segregation were shunted to low-lying coastal areas prone to high water, Port Arthur activist Hilton Kelley says as he tours his industrial neighborhood.
+On the Texas Gulf Coast, African Americans under segregation were shunted to low-lying coastal areas prone to high water — literally on the wrong side of the tracks, Port Arthur activist Hilton Kelley says. bumping over those rails on a tour of his industrial neighborhood.
 As Texas towns grew, refineries, interstates and other, dirtier industries moved to those areas.

 Stopping at the site of a razed public housing project where he was born in a bedroom looking out on the refineries, Kelley recalls, “always hearing about someone dying of cancer, always smelling smells, watching little babies using nebulizers.”